laratutton333/ai-mapper/README.md

 > **Note:** Node.js 18+ is required for the backend (uses native `fetch`).
 If Node isn’t available (`node` command missing), install it before running the proxy.

+> **PageSpeed Insights:** To enrich analyses with real performance data, set the environment variable `PAGESPEED_API_KEY` (e.g., the provided `AIza...` key) before running the backend or deploying to Vercel.
+When set, the backend will call Google PageSpeed Insights for each URL and return real metrics (performance score, FCP, LCP, TBT) to the frontend.

 ## Key Features

 - Three input methods with tailored accuracy indicators (URL, HTML, Text) and automatic HTML parsing.